 Most visitors have to fly in or out of Delhi, it’s the major gateway to India.
 But is Delhi worth visiting?
 Should you spend a few days in Delhi, or get in and out as fast as possible?

 Delhi is absolutely worth visiting, at least once in your life.
 Why listen to me?
 I live in Delhi, and can tell you it’s one of the most diverse and historically significant cities in the world.
-It may take a little effort to see past the people and pollution, but I’m convinced that if you give Delhi a chance you will fall in love with it and come back again.
+It may take a little effort to see past the crowds and pollution, but I’m convinced if you give Delhi a chance you will fall in love with it and come back again.

 Here are 10 reasons Delhi is worth visiting:

-• it’s one of the most historic cities in the world
+- it’s one of the most historic cities in the world

-• there is amazing shopping – everything from street markets to beautiful shopping malls
+- there is amazing shopping – everything from street markets to beautiful shopping malls

-• world class restaurants and international cuisine
+- world class restaurants and international cuisine

-• it’s a very spiritual city
+- it’s a very spiritual city

-• the night life is amazing
+- the night life is fantastic

-• street food is diverse and delicious
+- street food is diverse and delicious

-• Delhi has one of the best metro systems in the world
+- Delhi has one of the best metro systems in the world

-• it can be very affordable
+- it can be very affordable

-• it’s one of the greenest capital cities in the world
+- it’s one of the greenest capital cities in the world

-• it’s a major transportation hub and easy to travel domestically and internationally to and from Delhi
+- it’s a major transportation hub and easy to travel domestically and internationally to and from Delhi

 I’m going to expand on everything in this list, and I am convinced by the end you’ll agree that Delhi is well worth visiting.